Colts17/Comp3900-productimon/README.md

-This developed for the final capstone project course Comp 3900.
+This was developed for the final capstone project course Comp 3900.

 <img src="images/productimon.png" width="150">